Restoration of the `Schöffelsteinwiese` (2017)

 Seen in this way, nature protection in this project is after all - as we say in Viennese German - "a gmahde Wiesn".

-This project was carried out as part of the EU Programme for Rural Development (LE) 2014-2020” with funding from the EU, the federal province of Lower Austria and the municipality of Purkersdorf
+This project was carried out as part of the EU Rural Development Programme (LE) 2014-2020” with funding from the EU, the Federal Province of Lower Austria and the Municipality of Purkersdorf